amin-jalilzadeh-tu/Sidejob-omni_Translator/README.md

 - `pdf_processor.py`: Contains the PDF processing and translation logic.
 - `requirements.txt`: Lists the required Python packages.

+## Example PDF Files

+Three example files are included in this repository for testing purposes:
+- `Example_Dutch_file.pdf`: Example PDF file in Dutch for testing.
+- `Example_Translated_Latex.pdf`: Example of the translated LaTeX output from Overleaf.
+- `translated_document.tex`: LaTeX file generated from the Dutch PDF file, ready for use in Overleaf.

 ## Contributing

 Contributions are welcome!